m4xx101/official-blog-website/content/post/insta_hack.md

 sudo apt-get update && dis_upgarde -y
 ```

-Check if you have SEToolkit installed by typing *"setoolkit"* inside the terminal if it's there it'll load up the setoolit or else you have to install it i've given link above go and check that out or simply type this command in terminal :
+Check if you have SEToolkit installed by typing *"setoolkit"* inside the terminal if it's there it'll load up the setoolkit or else you have to install it I've given link above go and check that out or simply type this command in terminal :

 ```shell
 sudo apt install setoolkit -y
 ```
-There after you've to install ngrok in system download it from here :
+Thereafter you've to install ngrok in system download it from here :
 https://ngrok.com/download

->*Note: ngrok is alternative to port forwarding method, it automatically do all the things for us to setup port forwrding.!
+>*Note: ngrok is an alternative to port forwarding method, it automatically do all the things for us to setup port forwarding.!

 #### Process for setting up your ngrok :